 High View school is in an area with high social deprivation.
 We are constantly reviewing, researching and updating our practice in order to ensure that we provide our children with the best possible education so that all children can achieve to the best of their ability, to be independent learners with lifelong skills to enable them to succeed in our world.

 “The whole purpose of education is to turn mirrors into windows.”

 – Sydney J. Harris

-As a result of our data analysis for the year 2015-2016, feedback from our School Readiness Best Practice Survey visit, December 5th 2013 and research into improving continuous provision we are making significant changes to further improve our provision and children’s learning.
+As a result of our data analysis, feedback from our School Readiness Best Practice Survey and research into improving continuous provision we are making significant changes to further improve our provision and children’s learning.
 Areas to further improve: level of higher achievers ie children to reach exceeding, continue to improve Literacy and to raise our GLD and the progress of all children assessed at 30-50 at baseline to expected level.

 We have developed our transition arrangements over time to ensure that we have an accurate baseline for each child.
 We involve parents from the outset; gauging their opinion and ensuring they are aware of their child’s targets and development needs to enable them to work with us in the education of their child.

 - Parents visit with children until children are ready to be independent